bsmiguelangel/nimbleTools/README.md

 * Support for replacing selected default `NIMBLE` samplers.
 * Optional posterior summaries using `MCMCvis`, with safe error handling so that posterior samples are still returned if summaries cannot be calculated.
 * Optional calculation of WAIC from posterior samples, with safe error handling so that posterior samples are still returned if WAIC cannot be calculated.
-* `MCMCmonitor()`, a function to identify parameters with problematic MCMC behaviour and optionally produce traceplots only for those parameters.
+* `MCMCmonitor()`, a function to identify parameters with problematic MCMC behaviour and optionally produce traceplots for problematic or user-selected parameters.
 * Notification system using `ntfy`.
 * `dcar_leroux()`, a Leroux CAR density function for use in `NIMBLE` models.
 * `rcar_leroux()`, the corresponding random generation function required by `NIMBLE`.
 It currently generates independent normal values for compatibility with `NIMBLE`, not exact simulations from the Leroux CAR distribution.